malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 ## Machine Learning Goals

+This chapter demonstrates the applicability of machine learning to understanding crystal structures within molecular crystals.
-- Unsupervised learning is a process allowing for the identification of regions of local structure which are locally favoured
+Firstly to demonstrate Unsupervised Learning as a tool for the identification of regions of local structure within a simulation requiring no previous knowledge.
-- Supervised learning is a suitable method for crystal detection and monitoring
+Secondly demonstrating Supervised learning for the accurate detection and monitoring of many molecular crystal structures within a simulation.